spaconference/spa-website/README.md

 - update the page
 - comment it out in the exclusions section in [_config.yml](_config.yml).
-- if it appears in the menu, comment it in in the `conference.site_navigation` array in [_config.yml](_config.yml)
+- if it appears in the menu, comment it in in the `conference.site_navigation` array in [_config.yml](_config.yml) it might also be excluded from displaying under the exclude: section of [_config.yml](_config.yml).
+This is used to control pages that should not be visible at the current stage of the conference preperation process but were needed earlier or later.
+Please try to avoid renaming pages.

 If you want to add a brand new page, you just need to add it, and add it to the menu if appropriate.